 - Compensation Committee Chair - Nominating and Corporate Governance Committee Member from 2001 to August 2022.
 From 1981 to 1998, he served as the president and chief executive officer of Trimble Navigation Limited, a GPS company that he founded in 1978.
 Previously, he served as the manager of integrated circuit research and development at Hewlett-Packard's Santa Clara Division.
 Mr. Trimble is an elected member of the National Academy of Engineering and the Council on Foreign Relations.
 He served on the NASA Advisory Council and the National Electronics Manufacturing Initiative, and he was chairman of the United States GPS Industry Council from 1996 to 2013.
 In addition, Mr. Trimble is the past chairman and currently a member of the Jet Propulsion Laboratory (JPL) Committee of the California Institute of Technology (Caltech) Board of Trustees.
 He received a B.S. in engineering physics, with honors, an M.S. in electrical engineering, and the Distinguished Alumni Award from the California Institute of Technology.
-Our nominating and corporate governance committee determined that Mr. Trimble should serve as a director because of his more than 20 years of experience as a member of our Board of Directors combined with his executive leadership and management experience as an elected member of the National Academy of Engineering, chairman of the United States GPS Industry Council and a member of the National Academy of Engineering, chairman of the United States GPS Industry Council and a member of the California Institute of Engineering.
+Our nominating and corporate governance committee determined that Mr. Trimble should serve as a director because of his more than 20 years of experience as a member of our Board of Directors combined with his executive leadership and management experience as co-founder, president and chief executive officer of Trimble Navigation Limited as well as his experience as an elected member of the National Academy of Engineering, chairman of the United States GPS Industry Council and a member of the California Institute of Technology Board of Trustees.